 - Coat both side of the bread with softened butter.

-Once your sandwiches are built and buttered, it;’s time to cook those bad boys up!
+Once your sandwiches are built and buttered on your Cuban sandwich bread of choice, it;'s time to cook those bad boys up!
 Heat a non stick frying pan over medium heat, and place the sandwiches into the hot pan.
 Grill for 3-4 minutes side, until the bread is nice and golden.
 Slice the sandwiches, and dive in!

 - 2 slices sturdy sandwich bread, such as sourdough